forrest79/phpgsql/docs/db.md

 ### How to use data type cache

 The preferable way is to use caching to a PHP file.
-There is prepared caching mechanisms for this `Forrest79\PhPgSql\Db\DataTypeCaches\PhpFile`.
+There is prepared caching mechanism for this `Forrest79\PhPgSql\Db\DataTypeCaches\PhpFile`.
 You just need to provide existing temp directory to the constructor:

 ```php
 $phpFileCache = new Forrest79\PhPgSql\Db\DataTypeCaches\PhpFile('/tmp/cache'); // we need connection to load data from DB and each connection can has different data types